Grading system The letter grades and the quality points for each term hour are as follows:

 School of Music Registration

-Students must be present for the beginning of the spring term on January 14, 2019.
+Students must be present for the beginning of the spring term.

 The fee for conversion of the Certificate in Performance to a Master of Music degree is $150, payable to Yale University.

-The deadline for registering online for fall-term courses is 4 p.m. on Friday, September 14, 2018.
-The deadline for registering online for spring-term courses is 4 p.m. on Friday, January 18, 2019.
+The deadline for registering online for fall-term courses is Tuesday, September 8, 2020.
+The deadline for registering online for spring-term courses has not yet been determined.
 Students who register after these deadlines without written permission from the deputy dean will be assessed a late fee of $50 per day until the form is submitted.
-There is a one-week Add/Drop period for course changes at the beginning of each term.
+There is a four-day Add/Drop period for course changes in the fall and a one-week Add/Drop period in the spring.
 Students who drop secondary instruction during the Add/Drop period, or who drop during the withdrawal period and have had no lessons, may receive a full rebate of the registration fee.
 Students who drop secondary instruction during the withdrawal period and have had lessons will receive no rebate of the registration fee.
 If a student cannot register for lessons for credit, the lessons are noncredit and the student will be charged for them.
 Students of the Yale Divinity School, School of Drama, and School of Art may also register for secondary lessons (MUS 541, MUS 641, MUS 741) and will be charged $200 per term for their secondary lessons.
-Questions may be sent to the director, Richard Gard, by e-mail (email@example.com).
+Questions may be sent to the director, Kyung Yu, by e-mail (email@example.com).

 The following steps serve as a guide to obtaining loan funds should they be needed for living expenses and fees.
 Please do not hesitate to contact the financial aid office with any questions.